top of page

 I was disappointed.

 But I tried it over the next few days, and it worked!
-It turns out I had simply grown accustomed to angrily reacting to things.
+It turns out I had grown accustomed to angrily reacting to things.

 I have since learned that most of our reactions to events around us are habits.